Alina-02/Alina-02/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Computer Science student trying to learn by my own how to create web apps to improve my programming skills with front-end and back-end.
+I'm Computer Science student trying to learn by my own how to create web apps to improve my programming skills with different front-end and back-end technologies.